 - Non-fiction Writing

-On top of that, they offer their students a shot at Feature writing with Sian Prior – a Ph.D. holder in creative writing with over 25 years’ experience in journalism.
+On top of that, they offer their creative writing students a shot at Feature writing with Sian Prior – a PhD holder in creative writing with over 25 years of experience in journalism.

 If you’d like to move to professional writing courses after your short courses, they have provisions for that too.

-Taking 25 years to perfect its creative writing courses, the Unlocking Creativity’ offering is one of the best out there.
+Perfecting its creative writing courses over 25 years, Writer’s Studio has made the Unlocking Creativity’ writing workshop is one of the best out there.

-Designed to span a period of four weeks, the course gives students the freedom of access from anywhere since it is based online.
+Designed to span four weeks, the course gives young writers the freedom of access from anywhere since it is based online.
 Likewise, interested students can get up to USD$50 off when they cop the course early enough.

-Refining the course over the years, Writers’ Studio has landed upon a teaching formula which works for a lot of their students.
+Refining the course over the years, Writers’ Studio has landed upon a teaching formula that has turned out a good number of professional writers out of their creative writing graduates.
 This comes in the form of:

 - Helping writers recognise and embrace their imagination